floweredscarf/su25/policies/index.md

 writing actual code.
 However, we do encourage collaboration through discussing high-level strategies, specific syntax issues, and solutions to bugs with other students. **You should never be in direct possession of code that was not written entirely by you alone.**

-For Project 2, we will allow, but not require partnerships.
-Details will be released in the project spec.

 Project 3 will be the only project where formal partnerships are required.
 Details related to partnerships will be released in the project spec.

 ### Exam Misconduct